We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 Here are some key factors to consider when determining which POS system is best for you:

-- Business specialty – when browsing the POS market, we would advise for businesses to think about what features they will need based on your business type.
+- Business specialty – when browsing the POS market, I would advise for businesses to think about what features they will need based on your business type.
 For instance, if you offer food as well as drinks, you’ll probably benefit from targeted POS software with floor plan management and tab-tracking tools, whereas bars that don’t offer table service won’t necessarily need this.

 - Business size – Different-sized businesses will require different features and packages.
-Likewise, if your business has multiple venues, you’ll want to consider a POS that has multi-location functionality, allowing seamless management of all locations
+Likewise, if your business has multiple venues, you’ll want to consider a POS that has multi-location functionality, allowing seamless management of all locations.

 - Clientele – The demographic of your bar will also help determine which POS system will be right for you.
-For instance, are they more likely to benefit from contactless payments and QR-code coupons?
+For instance, are you more likely to benefit from contactless payments and QR-code coupons?
 Or will more basic features suffice?

-- Budget – If your business is operating on a tighter budget, it’s best to look for systems that offer free or affordable plan, and you’ll want to consider any hardware and accessories you’ll need in the final price
+- Budget – If your business is operating on a tighter budget, it’s best to look for systems that offer free or affordable plan, and you’ll want to consider any hardware and accessories you’ll need in the final price.

 - Hardware support – some of the providers on our list offer hardware as part of its plans, or hardware can be bought separately.
 However, there might be some hardware that you don’t necessarily need.
-For example, if you already have some POS hardware, you should opt for a solution that will integrate with it, so you don’t have to buy any more
+For example, if you already have some POS hardware, you should opt for a solution that will integrate with it, so you don’t have to buy any more.

 - Staff requirements – your staff might be new to using POS systems, and so it’s important to consider how beginner-friendly they are when.
-Some options, like Toast, offer a training mode for new users, and others like Square will offer strong help and support options as well
+Some options, like Toast, offer a training mode for new users, and others like Square will offer strong help and support options as well.

 How We Researched the Best POS Systems for Bars